 And, additionally, you’ll need to consider the size of those appliances and how many you plan to run simultaneously.

-When you’re comparing the size of any two RV power converter chargers, look closely at their specifications for surge power and continuous power.
+When you’re comparing the size of any two RV power converters, look closely at their specifications for surge power and continuous power.

 A converter’s continuous power rating will tell you how much wattage it can handle when multiple appliances are running simultaneously.

-The surge power rating, on the other hand, will tell you how large of an initial surge the camper converter charger can handle when, and if, you start multiple appliances at the same time.
+The surge power rating, on the other hand, will tell you how large of an initial surge the converter can handle when, and if, you start multiple appliances at the same time.

 How do I know if my converter needs to be replaced?